AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 ## How to persist a GraphQL query

 It is recommended to persist queries on an AEM author environment initially and then [publish the query](#publish-persisted-query) to an AEM publish environment.

+You can use the GraphiQL IDE to [create, save and publish Persisted Queries](/help/headless/graphql-api/graphiql-ide.md#publishing-queries).

-Tools like [Postman](https://www.postman.com/) or command line tools like [curl](https://curl.se/) can be used.
+Other tools such as [Postman](https://www.postman.com/), or command line tools like [curl](https://curl.se/) can be used.

 Here are the steps to persist a given query using the **curl** command line tool: